MasnyLook/lsh-pyspark-docker/README.md

 ### Observations

 - **Shingle Size**: The best precision is achieved with shingle sizes of 3 or 4.
 A size of 2 appears to be too small, while larger sizes may lead to reduced precision.
+For larger shingle sizes, the number of false positives (FP) decreases due to increased specificity, but the number of true positives (TP) also decreases.
 - **Signature Size**: Optimal values for the signature size are around 100.
+Higher values result in longer computation times but provide more unique hash values, reducing the number of false positives (FP).
 - **Number of Bands**: The best results are observed with 20–25 bands.
+A higher number of bands increases the number of potential candidates, but many of these are likely to be false positives (FP).

 ### Conclusion